 This is the Decorah Eagles nest, which is located just south of the city of Decorah near the trout hatchery.
-In shorthand, the nest is referred to as N2B.
-D26, D27, and D28 ihave all fledged!
+For more information about the eagles and their nest, please follow this link: https://www.raptorresource.org/birdcams/decorah-eagles/.

 The Weather Forecast

 Thanks to A2Z Security Cameras for their help and support with our new HD cameras and to the City of Decorah MetroNet for their help bringing the Decorah N2B nest to the world!

 About the Raptor Resource Project